mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-08-friday_morning.md

 # Finding sequence variants

+**Credit**: this material has been adapted from the [Data Carpentry](https://datacarpentry.org) lesson [Data Wrangling and Processing for Genomics](https://datacarpentry.org/wrangling-genomics/).
+The adaptations principally include making sure commands work on the CLIMB-BIG-DATA Notebook servers.
+All Carpentries instructional material, and therefore all material here, is made available under the Creative Commons Attribution license.
+See [https://github.com/datacarpentry/wrangling-genomics/blob/main/LICENSE.md](https://github.com/datacarpentry/wrangling-genomics/blob/main/LICENSE.md).

 ## How do I find sequence variants between my sample and a reference genome?

 We mentioned before that we are working with files from a long-term evolution study of an *E. coli* population (designated Ara-3).
 Now that we have looked at our data to make sure that it is high quality, and removed low-quality base calls, we can perform variant calling to see how the population changed over time.
 We care how this population changed relative to the original population, *E. coli* strain REL606.
 Therefore, we will align each of our samples to the *E. coli* REL606 reference genome, and see what differences exist in our reads versus the genome.